Diyckstra/terraform-provider-deyckstra/website/docs/d/security_group.md

 any fields that are not included in the configuration with the data for the selected security group.

-The following fields are also exported:
+In addition to all arguments above, the following attributes are exported:

-* `arn` - The computed Amazon Resource Name (ARN) of the security group.
+* `arn` - The Amazon Resource Name (ARN) of the security group.
 * `description` - The description of the security group.

 ~> **Note** The default security group for a VPC has the name `default`.